 First Landing State Park is a hidden oasis in bustling Virginia Beach.
 This 2,888-acre park located on Cape Henry is one of the best places to go on a family hike.
 Here are great tips for visiting First Landing State Park.

 Need some fresh air?
-First Landing State Park's got you covered!
-With sand dunes, lots of trees, and spectacular wildlife, it's one of the best places to go on a family hike in Virginia Beach, Virginia.
-Going for a hike is a great way to teach your children an appreciation for nature while enjoying each other's company, nature, and exercising at the same time.
+First Landing State Park‘s got you covered!
+With sand dunes, lots of trees, and spectacular wildlife, it’s one of the best places to go on a family adventure in Virginia Beach, Virginia.
+Going for a hike is a great way to teach your children an appreciation for nature while enjoying the whole family’s company, nature, and exercising at the same time.

 Here are a few things to remember while you’re packing up the essential tools, especially if you’re hiking with kids.

-It's important to be aware of the weather conditions when you’re hiking and what you’ll need.
-Usually, this means dousing everyone in sunscreen and spraying legs and arms with a bug/tick protection.
+It’s important to be aware of the weather conditions when you’re hiking and what you’ll need.
+Usually, this means dousing everyone in sunscreen and spraying legs and arms with bug/tick protection.
 Brushing up on what poison ivy appears as (three leaves) is a must, and definitely keep an eye out for snakes, snapping turtles, and other small reptiles you may meet as you weave along the trails.

 The best part of hiking might be collecting small acorns, leaves, and cool stones.
 However, our one rule is “if it’s living, it stays in the woods”.
 It’s fun to keep track of your location on the map with the mile markers you pass.
 You’ll also pass different bodies of water on the Cape Henry Trail.
 So be sure to challenge your hiking buddies to throw rocks or have a pinecone competition.